Mallu Singh: Plot

-In a district court of Palakkad.
-Ananthan waits for a verdict regarding the heir of an isolated land, but he is informed that the verdict has been postponed.
+In a district court of Palakkad, Ananthan waits for a verdict regarding the heir of an isolated land, but he is informed that the verdict has been postponed for three months.
+The lawyer ensures that Hari Narayanan alias Hari would never return and his 127 acres land can be seized by Ananthan and brothers once the final report shows up.

-Ananthan threatens Aniyan "Ani" and his younger sister Aswathy "Achu" as they are also competing for the land.
-Ani wants to find his cousin Hari, who has been missing for seven years.
-Ani finds his grandmother in tears most of the time and watching her, Ani decides that he must find Hari.
+Ananthan and his brothers, in the sheer confidence, threatens Aniyan "Ani" and his younger sister Aswathy "Achu" as they are also competing for the land, challenging them that Hari won't come back alive as he is believed dead.
+Ani wants to find Hari, who has been missing for seven years.
+Ani finds his grandmother in tears most of the time and watching her, along with the pressure from Ananthan, Ani decides that he must find Hari.
 When Ani recognizes Hari in a TV program featuring Punjab, he sets forth to Punjab with expectations of finding Hari.
 On his way to Punjab, Ani meets Pooja and falls in love with her.
 Pooja happens to be the sister of Mallu Singh for whom Ani came searching for.
 Ani arrives in Mallu Street and meets Karthikeyan "Karthi", Papan and Susheelan.
 When they learn that Ani has arrived in search of Hari, they ask about Hari.

-Past: Valiyampattu Raghavan Nair, Ani's father and Hari's maternal uncle, proceeds with his harvest festival, but Ananthan and his elder brother Govindan Kutty, who holds a grudge against Raghavan's family, arrive at Raghavan's shop and Ananthan kicks a plate containing groceries.
+Past: Valiyampattu Raghavan Nair, Ani's father and Hari's maternal uncle, proceeds with his harvest festival, but Ananthan and his father Govindan Kutty, who holds a grudge against Raghavan's family, interrupts the harvest.
 Hari arrives at the spot, where Govindan tells that Raghavan and Ani have come to seize Hari's property.
-When Hari ignores, Govindan Kutty warns Hari to be aware of Raghavan as Hari will be kicked out of the family.
+When Hari ignores, Govindan warns Hari to be aware of Raghavan as Hari will be kicked out of the family.
 Hari decides to organise a new business in the hope to earn some money, but in vain.
 Hari and Achu had been in love with each other since their childhood.
 When Raghavan Nair arranged a marriage proposal for Achu, Ani and Hari interfere with it and cancels the marriage.
 This enrages Raghavan and he slaps Ani for canceling his own sister's marriage for a jobless Hari.
 To get rid of burdens and humiliations, Hari decides to leave the village for peace and promises a return after a long time.
 Ani goes to his father and pleads with him to bring Hari back.
 Raghavan reveals that he had already accepted Hari as his son-in-law, but he wanted Hari to become responsible and also earn well.
 On his way, Hari hears the screams of Raghavan.
 When Hari is about to help him, Govindan Kutty and Ananthan accuse Hari for killing his own uncle for wealth.
 From that moment, Hari was never seen, but the family's caretaker Nanu reveals about Ananthan and Govindan Kutty's involvement in Raghavan's death.